 As he crosses Brunel’s Royal Albert Bridge over the River Tamar he leaves England to enters Cornwall.
 Continuing on through Truro he swaps trains in St Erth, avoiding Penzance and heading straight to St Ives instead.

-You can relive the nostalgia for yourself on the Cornish Riviera Express from London to Cornwall, a wonderful rail journey from the capital and through the West Country.
+You can relive the nostalgia for yourself on the Cornish Riviera Express from London to Cornwall, an incredible rail journey from the capital and through the West Country.

 More Ways to Save Money on Trains in Cornwall